-For this reason, it is important that the knowledge assets is easily accessible and shared among the various departments, so that everyone, according to his or her role, can exploit information made available to carry out his or her work in the best possible way.
+For this reason, it is important that the knowledge assets are easily accessible and shared among the various departments, so that everyone, according to his or her role, can exploit the information made available to carry out his or her work in the best possible way.

 What is Knowledge Management: how to manage information and improve productivity

-Knowledge Management aims at collecting and managing knowledge of the company, eliminating redundancies and knowledge gap, which could emerge if documentation is kept separate from each department instead of being shared among them.
+Knowledge Management aims to collect and manage the company's knowledge, eliminating redundancies and knowledge gaps, which could emerge if documentation is kept separate from each department instead of being shared among them.